Cryptocurrency in Wealth Management – Benefits, Risks & Case Studies

 One example is MicroStrategy, a publicly-traded business intelligence firm that made headlines in 2020 when it announced that it had invested $425 million in Bitcoin.
 The company viewed Bitcoin as a way to protect its cash reserves from inflation and diversify its balance sheet.
 Since then, MicroStrategy has continued to invest in Bitcoin and now holds over 90,000 Bitcoin, worth over $5 billion at the time of writing.

-READ MORE Learn the process of safeguarding a crypto folder!
+READ MORE Learn the process of securing bitcoin!

 Another example is the Grayscale Bitcoin Trust, a publicly-traded investment trust that allows investors to gain exposure to Bitcoin without directly owning the cryptocurrency.
 The trust holds over 650,000 Bitcoin and has seen significant growth in recent years as investors seek exposure to the cryptocurrency market.